A decay-adjusted spatio-temporal model to account for the impact of mass drug administration on neglected tropical disease prevalence: A decay-adjusted spatio-temporal (DAST) model

 where $g_{\text{pen}}(\alpha)$ is a smooth function designed to discourage implausible or weakly identified values of $\alpha$, particularly near the boundaries of the unit interval.
 Various forms of penalisation can be considered, including Jeffreys-type penalties or bias-reducing adjustments such as those introduced by \citet{firth1993bias}; however, some of these can be quite computationally expensive in the context of geostatistical models.
 In our application, we adopt the specific form

 the log-density of a $\text{Beta}(\lambda_1 + 1, \lambda_2 + 1)$ distribution (up to a constant).
+This implies that maximising the penalised log-likelihood $\log L_{\text{pen}}(\boldsymbol\psi)$ with respect to $\alpha$ is equivalent to computing the maximum a posteriori estimate of $\alpha$ under a Beta prior with parameters $(\lambda_1+1, \lambda_2+1)$.
+This connection with Bayesian inference provides a principled probabilistic interpretation of the penalisation whilst preserving the computational efficiency of likelihood-based inference, and avoids the need to place prior distributions on the remaining model parameters, for which identifiability is less of a concern.

 This choice also provides an intuitive way to constrain $\alpha$ within a realistic range, while preserving flexibility for the data to inform the estimate when sufficient information is available.
-This approach can be problematic if the range is chosen arbitrarily, as it may unduly bias the inference.
+Constraining the range can be problematic if the range is chosen arbitrarily, as it may unduly bias the inference.
 For this reason, in this paper we use the penalty solely to discourage extreme estimates too close to the boundaries, rather than to impose a strict restriction on the admissible range of $\alpha$.
 For example, using values of $(\lambda_1, \lambda_2)$ that favour $\alpha$ in the interval $[0.05, 0.95]$ reflects realistic expectations of MDA impact derived from programmatic experience in a variety of settings.
 This choice does not impose strong prior information but helps to stabilise inference in data-sparse or poorly identified scenarios.
 At the same time, by keeping the penalisation relatively light, we aim to retain the ability to use the estimated impact function to draw meaningful inferences on the effect of MDA.
 One could alternatively adopt a fully Bayesian approach, placing prior distributions on all model parameters.
 However, we prefer the penalised likelihood formulation used here, as it allows us to selectively regularise only $\alpha$, without introducing unnecessary prior structure on other parameters for which prior information is typically lacking.
 Alternative strategies for setting $(\lambda_1, \lambda_2)$, such as cross-validation or empirical Bayes tuning, may also be considered depending on the application context and the available data.

 This form of penalisation can introduce bias in the estimation of $\alpha$, particularly when the values of $\lambda_1$ and $\lambda_2$ are large, in which case the effect of the penalisation can overwhelm the contribution of the data for relatively small sample sizes.
 However, in many practical applications, precise inference on $\alpha$ itself is not the primary objective.
 Instead, the focus lies on accurately capturing the cumulative impact of MDA through the decay function $f(v)$ and generating reliable prevalence predictions.
 In the simulation study presented in Section \ref{sec:simulation}, we show that penalisation of $\alpha$ serves as a stabilising device with minimal consequence for the overall inferential goals of the analysis.